On the performance of QTP functionals applied to second-order response properties II: Dynamic polarizability and long-range C$_6$ coefficients: Introduction

 We showed in the previous paper of this series excellent performance from QTP functionals for static polarizabilities, NMR coupling constants, and chemical shifts for different isotopes, $^{13}$\ce{C}, $^{15}$\ce{N}, $^{17}$\ce{O}, $^{19}$\ce{F}, $^{31}$\ce{P}, and $^{33}$\ce{S}.\cite{Mendes_2025} For this, we investigated several functionals from the different rungs of Jacob’s ladder, always against EOM-CCSD results.
 Thus, LC-QTP ranked first in terms of the static polarizability.
 Regarding the total nuclear spin-spin coupling constants, QTP01 performed best (QTP02 and LC-QTP were second and third best).
 In the case of chemical shift analysis, TPSS0 surpassed the others for the majority of the chemical shifts.
 However, QTP00, QTP01, and QTP02 were among the best.

-In addition, QTP functionals perform very well for various response properties, such as core excitation energies,\cite{Park_2022} vertical excitation energies (including Rydberg and charge-transfer states),\cite{Mendes_2021} two-photon absorption cross sections,\cite{Elayan_2024} and magnetizabilities.\cite{Lehtola_2021} Notably, QTP functionals have also demonstrated CC/EOM-CC quality in predicting both the fundamental and optical gaps of challenging extended systems, such as polyacene and trans-polyacetylene oligomers.\cite{Zack_2022}
+In addition, QTP functionals perform very well for various response properties, such as core excitation energies,\cite{Park_2022} vertical excitation energies (including Rydberg and charge-transfer states),\cite{Mendes_2021,mendes2021performance} two-photon absorption cross sections,\cite{Elayan_2024} and magnetizabilities.\cite{Lehtola_2021} Notably, QTP functionals have also demonstrated CC/EOM-CC quality in predicting both the fundamental and optical gaps of challenging extended systems, such as polyacene and trans-polyacetylene oligomers.\cite{Zack_2022,Bartaquim_2026}

 In this second paper of our series on second-order properties, we examine how well QTP functionals describe frequency-dependent properties.
-For example, the dynamic polarizability can be expressed as the second derivative of the energy with respect to an oscillating electric field, $\frac{\partial^2 E(\omega)}{\partial F_i \partial F_j}$.
+For example, the dynamic polarizability can be expressed as the second derivative of the energy with respect to two electric fields, one static and one oscillating at frequency $\omega$, $-\frac{\partial^2 E}{\partial F_i(-\omega) \partial F_j(\omega)}$.
 This property measures how a molecule’s dipole moment responds to a time-varying electric field.
 Thus, the dynamic polarizability can be formally described by the sum-over-states (SOS) form,

-where $\mu_{\alpha,\beta}$ is the Cartesian dipole moment component and $\omega_{n}$ is the excited state energy represented by excitations from $\ket{0}$ to an excited state $\ket{n}$, and is obtained from linear response TDDFT as,\cite{Casida_2012}
+where $\mu_{i,j}$ is the Cartesian dipole moment component and $\omega_{n}$ is the excited state energy represented by excitations from $\ket{0}$ to an excited state $\ket{n}$, and is obtained from linear response TDDFT as,\cite{Casida_2012}

 In this case, $X$ and $Y$ are particular eigenvectors having the $\omega$ eigenvalue for virtual-occupied and occupied-virtual elements of the density matrix.
 The matrices $\bm{A}$ and $\bm{B}$ have the following elements: